vmware-archive/vagrant-cloud-resource/README.md

 ### `check`: Check for new versions of the box's provider.

 Queries the Vagrant Cloud API for new versions of the box.
 If no version is given, the current version is returned.
-Otherwise, all versions after the given version are returned.
+Otherwise, the version specified and the current version are returned.

 ### `in`: Fetches the box.